-It is part of a vast international network that has been established with the support of the Chinese Government to promote and diffuse the Chinese language and Culture.
-Its activities are based on the previously existing courses of the former China Academy, the famous school of the Belgium China association that has more than 20 years of experience in teaching the Chinese language and Culture in Belgium.
+The Confucius Institute in Brussels is an integral part of a wide international broadcast and promotion network of Chinese language and culture, supported by Chinese authorities.
+The activities are based on the existing program of China Academy of Belgium-China Association, a reputable school, with more than 20 years of experience in the teaching of Chinese language and culture in Belgium.

-The objectives of the Institute are:
+The aim of the Institute is: